Updated: May 2020

-In the summer, blue whales are sighted in Disko Bay, and 2016 was the first year with consistent sightings all summer (NAMMCO, 2017b).
+In the summer, blue whales are sighted in Disko Bay, and 2016 was the first year with consistent sightings all summer (NAMMCO 2017b).

-Four important feeding and socializing areas have been identified off Eastern Canada: the lower St. Lawrence Estuary and north-western Gulf of St. Lawrence, the shelf waters south and southwest of Newfoundland, the Mecatina Trough area and the continental shelf edge of Nova Scotia (Lesage et al. 2018).
+Four important feeding and socializing areas have been identified off eastern Canada: the lower St. Lawrence Estuary and north-western Gulf of St. Lawrence, the shelf waters south and southwest of Newfoundland, the Mecatina Trough area and the continental shelf edge of Nova Scotia (Lesage et al. 2018).

 Did you know?

 The blue whale’s scientific name is Balaenoptera musculus.
-Balaenoptera, the genus name, comes from Latin “balaena” (whale) and Ancient Greek “pteron” (fin).
+Balaenoptera (the genus name), comes from Latin “balaena” (whale) and Ancient Greek “pteron” (fin).
 The specific name, musculus, is Latin for “muscle”, but it can also be interpreted as “little mouse”.
 It is highly likely that Carl Linnaeus, who first described the blue whale scientifically, was well aware of this double meaning of the name he gave it.

 Central and East Atlantic

 A seasonal shift in Baffin Bay – Davis Strait from a winter dominance of Arctic cetaceans to a summer dominance of temperate species like the blue whale has been observed since the 18th century.
-Blue whales were reported as moving into Greenlandic waters (up to 76ºN) in August-September and disappearing from Baffin Bay – Davis Strait by late November (Laidre & Heide-Jørgensen, 2012).
+Blue whales were reported as moving into Greenlandic waters (up to 76ºN) in August-September and disappearing from Baffin Bay – Davis Strait by late November (Laidre & Heide-Jørgensen 2012).

-Different timing of depletions of feeding stocks off Norway, Iceland and the Western Atlantic suggest that discrete feeding aggregations exist, with limited mixing between areas (Pike et al., 2009).
-Photo-identification studies also suggest at least two largely discrete blue whale populations in the North Atlantic (Sears et al. 2016).
+Different timing of depletions of feeding stocks off Norway, Iceland and the Western Atlantic suggest that discrete feeding aggregations exist, with limited mixing between areas (Pike et al. 2009).
+Photo-identification studies also suggest that there are at least two largely discrete blue whale populations in the North Atlantic (Sears et al. 2016).

-The Northwest Atlantic population is centred in Eastern Canadian waters, ranging from West Greenland and south along North America to New England.
+The Northwest Atlantic population is centred in eastern Canadian waters, ranging from west Greenland and south along North America to New England.

-Central & Eastern North Atlantic
+Central North Atlantic

-The main aggregation of blue whales in the Central/Eastern North Atlantic is found off Western and Northern Iceland, where the population seems to be increasing (Pike et al., 2009, 2019), with the latest abundance estimate from 2015 numbering 3,000 (NAMMCO, 2018b; Pike et al., 2019).
+The main aggregation of blue whales in the North Atlantic is found off Western and Northern Iceland, where the population seems to be increasing (Pike et al. 2009, 2019).
+The latest abundance estimate for this region is from 2015 and estimates the presence of 2,490 animals (95% CI: 1,234 – 5,022) (NAMMCO 2019).